szalashaska/my-homepage/README.md

 # My homepage

 My personal portfolio.
-Responsive website with the use of React.
+Responsive website created with React and Styled Components.
+No animation libraries was used.